ufo-github/ponyfoo/posts/2013-07-08_getting-over-jquery.md

 I previously mentioned the [micro library movement](http://microjs.com "Fantastic Micro Frameworks and Libraries"), which is awesome, too.
 Here, though, we will _pick a few battles_ of our own, and have a shot at resolving them without resorting to external dependencies.
 Other than _what browsers provide_, that is.

-Keep in mind, also, browser versions.
+Keep browser support in mind.
 In each of my solutions, I'll tell you what the browser support is for that particular approach.
-I will mostly speak about _future-proof solutions_, but most of what I talk about will _probably not work in IE 6_.
+I will mostly speak about _future-proof solutions_, but most of what I'll be talking about _probably won't work in IE 6_.
 So keep an eye on that.

-Even if you are working in a project that must support older browsers, for whatever reason, I think you'll still find value in these excerpts.
+> Even if you are working in a project that must support older browsers, for whatever reason, I think you'll still find value in these excerpts.
 Maybe they aren't that useful to you _today_, maybe they are.
-One thing is certain though, _these APIs won't be going away anytime soon_.
+One thing is certain though, _the benefit of learning the underlying browser API won't be going away anytime soon_.

 ## AJAX